-The XL Scrubber has proved to be the perfect solution in a multitude of conditions.
-Great for whole house filtration, farms, restaurants, industrial use and more!
-The XL Scrubber with it’s its ultra low pressure drop and 34,000 gallon capacity is great for filtering wells too!
-A pair of stainless steel liquid filled pressure gauges inform you when it’s time to change filters.
+The XL Scrubber has proven to be the perfect solution in a multitude of conditions.
+Great for whole house filtration, farms, homes, industry, etc...
+The XL-SCRUB with it's ultra low pressure drop and 34,000 gallon capacity is great for filtering wells.
+A pair of stainless steel liquid filled pressure gauges inform when it's time to change filters.

 The XL Scrubber can be upgraded with a UV filter to remove 99.9% of micro-organisms.
-This is especially important for well water, as wells often are suffused with bacteria and other harmful microbes.
-Treats up to 34,000 gallons before requiring a filter change.
+This is especially important for well-water use, as wells often are suffused with bacteria and other harmful microbes.

 Nothing has been overlooked when Growonix created the Scrubber Line.
 They use the finest American-made components, and build them by hand right here in the United States.
 GrowoniX offers a full line of scrubbers to suit gardens of every size.

 Optional Upgrade - KDF/Catalytic Carbon

 KDF/CAT Premium Carbon Filter For chlorine and chloramines reduction for city water.
 Also for well water for iron, hydrogen sulfide, and heavy metals reduction.
 Will last TWO TIMES AS LONG as the standard green carbon filter.
 Prolongs the life of the membranes.
 Reduces chloramines, chlorine, iron, sulfur and heavy metals.
 Great for city or well water.
 Bacteriostatic qualities do not allow microbes to breed in filter.

 features of the GrowoniX XL